-Screening: as part of a regular health exam with a lipid profile when no risk factors for heart disease are present; once every four to six years in adults; children should have a lipid profile screening at least once between the ages of 9 and 11 and then again between the ages of 17 and 21.
+Screening: as part of a regular health exam with a lipid panel when no risk factors for heart disease are present; once every four to six years in adults; youth should have a lipid panel at least once between the ages of 9 and 11 and then again between the ages of 17 and 21.

-If this test is to be performed as part of a complete lipid profile, fasting for 9 to 12 hours typically will be required; only water is permitted.
-Your healthcare practitioner may decide that you may be tested without fasting.
-Follow any instructions you are given and tell the person drawing your blood whether or not you have fasted.
-For youths without risk factors, testing may be done without fasting.
+If this test is to be performed as part of a complete lipid panel, fasting for 9 to 12 hours typically will be required (drinking only water), but some healthcare practitioners allow non-fasting lipid panel testing.
+In particular, children, teens and young adults may have testing done without fasting.
+Follow any instructions you are given and tell the person drawing your blood whether you have fasted.

 High-density lipoprotein (HDL cholesterol, HDL-C) is one of the classes of lipoproteins that carry cholesterol in the blood.
 HDL-C consists primarily of protein with a small amount of cholesterol.
-It is considered to be beneficial because it removes excess cholesterol from tissues and carries it to the liver for disposal.
-Hence, HDL cholesterol is often termed "good" cholesterol.
+It is considered to be beneficial because it removes excess cholesterol from tissues and carries it to the liver for removal.
+HDL cholesterol is often called "good" cholesterol.
 The test for HDL cholesterol measures the amount of HDL-C in blood.

-The test for high-density lipoprotein cholesterol (HDL-C) is used as part of a lipid profile to screen for unhealthy levels of lipids and to determine an individual's risk of developing heart disease and to help make decisions about what treatment to use if there is borderline or high risk.
-The other components of a lipid profile typically include total cholesterol, LDL cholesterol (LDL-C), and triglycerides.
+The test for high-density lipoprotein cholesterol (HDL-C) is used as part of a lipid panel to screen for unhealthy levels of lipids and to determine your risk of developing heart disease and help make decisions about what treatment to use if you have borderline risk, intermediate risk, or high risk.
+The other components of a lipid panel typically include total cholesterol, LDL cholesterol (LDL-C), and triglycerides.